 - Book regular fire risk assessments.

-- Provide fire safety training for all staff members.
+- Provide training for all staff members.

-- Servicing fire safety equipment.
+- Service safety equipment.

 - The Regulatory Reform (Fire Safety) Fire Safety Order 2005.